 Food is something that draws a family together.
 It certainly does in our household and I’ve grown up with food at the centre of living.

 The kitchen was where all the action happened.
-We cooked, ate our meals, played family games, had family meeting and generally did everything at the kitchen table.
+We cooked, ate our meals, played family games, had family meetings and generally did everything at the kitchen table.

 Even thinking back to some of my happiest memories growing up, they pretty much all centred around the kitchen table and food.
 We would eat, feel full and laugh about all sorts.